 Can your broker provide references?
 Can they elaborate on their professional experiences as a broker?
 Can they name some of their top lenders?
 How long will they take to respond to questions and/or messages?
 How do they process their fees – upfront or at closing?
 What makes their services different than other brokers?
 How much do they make working with a specific lender?

 Remember – whether you work with a lender or a broker, you care for the customer and they are there to meet your needs.
-If they are not meeting your needs, you can always find someone else who will.
+If they are not meeting your needs, you can always find St. Louis mortgage companies that will.